The Emitters > Particles > Current tab

 - The Motion Randomness parameter controls the movement of imperfect particles and accentuates the realistic aspect of the particle jet.
 It is used, for example, to create an uneven fog, movement of bubbles in the air, smoke, etc.

-This parameter is used to avoid having to create too many animation keys which would be required to render a trajectory uneven.
+This parameter is used to avoid having to create too many FX Stack keyframes which would be required to render a trajectory uneven.
 This parameter comes into its own with the Variation parameter described hereafter.
 The pre-defined example (party > popcorn) uses this method.

 - The Spin parameter controls particle movement around its local axis (the latter is defined in the Handle popup menu of the Shape tab which will be discussed below…)